A Fight for Private Property Rights

 Is this this same as the anti squatting law?

-What is the new Florida law?
+What is the new squatter law?

 The new Florida law, HB 621, makes it easier for property owners to evict squatters.